NagelDylan/Minecraft-Mayhem/README.md

 - **Frameworks**: MonoGame, Pipeline

 ### Key Challenges Surmounted:
-- **Customizing enemy abilities:** There were challenges in coming up with unique enemy types that match both the galaga play-style and their original personalities in Minecraft
+- **Customizing enemy abilities:** There were challenges in coming up with unique enemy types that match both the galaga play-style and their original personalities in Minecraft.
 - **Designing Pixelated Aesthetics:** Designing a game to be pixelated and retro themed while not looking like lazy design can be tough.

 ### Repository Contents